Clinician helping a patient review blood pressure readings

 How to Keep Your BP Medication Routine Steady

-The best treatment plan in the world does not work if you run out of medication.
+The best treatment plan in the world doesn't work if you run out of medication.
 Medication continuity — taking your medication consistently, refilling on time, and never running out — is one of the most important factors in keeping blood pressure under control.

 Common reasons people miss refills